How to Drive Legally in Vietnam as a Foreigner: License Conversion, IDP and What Actually Works

 Step 3 — Obtain a Health Certificate (Where Required)

-Under Article 24.2 of Circular 12/2025/TT-BCA, a valid health certificate issued by a qualified medical facility is required as part of the conversion dossier — except for foreigners who are converting their license within the validity period of their entry visa or Temporary Residence Card (TRC).
+Under Article 24.2 of the Circular, a valid health certificate issued by a qualified medical facility is required as part of the conversion dossier — except for foreigners who are converting their license within the validity period of their entry visa or Temporary Residence Card (TRC).

 In practical terms: if you are converting while your current visa or TRC is still valid, you are likely exempt from the health certificate requirement for a standard equivalent-category conversion (for example, EU Class B to Vietnamese Class B).
 Confirm this exemption with your local Traffic Police Division before assuming it applies to your case, as local offices retain some discretion and practice can vary.